oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ###### Figure 3-1 -- JADN Type Definition Components
 ![Figure 3-1 -- JADN Concepts](images/JADN-Type-Definitions.drawio.png)

-A JADN schema in its native form is a JSON document containing an optional object labeled "meta" and an array labeled "types".
+A JADN schema in its native form is a JSON document with a single object that contains an optional map labeled "meta" and an array labeled "types".

-* The "meta" object contains metadata about the schema contained in the document, including the types exported from this schema and namespace information to connect it with other JADN schema documents.
+* The "meta" map contains metadata about the schema contained in the document, including the types exported from this schema and namespace information to connect it with other JADN schema documents.
+The "meta" map is optional but if included it must define a namespace for the model.

 * The "types" section of the schema document is an array of arrays, with each of the inner arrays defining one type in the schema.
 Each type in the schema